 If you find asbestos, your management plan should give enough information so that an expert asbestos removal company can inspect it, and get to work.

-Unless any potentially asbestos containing material can be removed without disturbing it (and you can guarantee that), then it’s prudent to call an expert company in.
+Unless any potential asbestos-containing material can be removed without disturbing it (and you can guarantee that), then it’s prudent to call an expert company in.

 An example asbestos management plan